00-Evan/00-Evan.github.io/_pages/privacy-shatteredpd.md

 ## Changes to this Privacy Policy

-This policy may change from time to time and any updates will be posted here.
-Notice of changes will be provided to users of Shattered Pixel Dungeon via a one-time message when the game is updated, when those changes are relevant to those users.
-Changes are deemed to be 'relevant' if there is a functional difference, such as new information being collected.
+This policy may change occasionally and any updates will be posted here.
+Notice of changes will be provided to users of Shattered Pixel Dungeon via a message within the game, when those changes are relevant to those users.
+Users will only be notified if the privacy policy update includes a functional difference in what data is collected, how it is handled, or how it is used.
 Notifications will not be given to minor adjustments such as changes to wording.

+---

+*change history:*
+- *Feb 19th, 2019: improved wording in a few places*
+- *Feb 12th 2019: original policy posted*